GCP Provider Configuration

 2. Core Provider Initialization Patterns

 Provider instantiation dictates region scoping, credential resolution, and API version routing.
 Both Pulumi and CDKTF require explicit constructor arguments.
+A correctly scoped provider is the foundation for every resource you build on top of it, from buckets to deploying a GKE cluster with Pulumi (Python).

 Typed Pulumi GCP Provider Initialization